A ReWater® system creates numerous benefits for the environment, including:

 Water conservation comes from reusing half the water from inside a residence, and also by using that water at least 30% and up to 60% more efficiently than sprinklers in our underground drip network.

-According to numerous studies on greywater, a typical person produces 39.1 gallons of greywater per day.
+According to numerous studies, a typical person produces 39.1 gallons of greywater per day.
 An average home has 3.2 people in it, which results in the production of 125 gallons of greywater per day.
-This equals 45,668 gallons of greywater per year per home with the average of 3.2 people living there.
+This equals 45,668 gallons of greywater per year per average home.

-Please see our cost benefit analysis spreadsheet to find out how much you would have at apartment buildings, condominiums, and other multi-family residences.
+Please see our cost benefit analysis spreadsheet to find out how much water you could reuse at any particular apartment, condominium, barracks, or other multi-family residences.

-Some water districts provide financial incentives for such systems, either in the form of a discount on the new water connection fee or in a water conservation voucher or rebate of some sort.
-Unfortunately, most water districts still do not have any type of incentive for this.
-In California, state law requires that the rate they charge must consider the actual amount of water they have to provide.
+Some water districts provide financial incentives for our systems, either in the form of a discount on the new water connection fee, or in a water conservation voucher, or rebate of some sort.

 Return to TopWastewater reduction